Easy Dark Chocolate Coconut Clusters – Low Sugar, 3 Ingredients

 Definately making these!!
 Thanks!

 Oh, so excited to make these!!!
-I have everything on hand to make them RIGHT NOW!
+I had everything on hand to make them RIGHT NOW and they were delicious!

 Yay!!